 Dogs welcome at The Spread Eagle

-Dog owners will be pleased to know that well behaved dogs are welcome at The Spread Eagle although they are not allowed in the restaurant.
-Breakfast is served in the pub, a very cosy setting, while lunch and dinner is served in the conservatory, a particularly lovely spot to relax in.
+Dog owners will be pleased to know that well-behaved dogs are welcome at The Spread Eagle although they are not allowed in the restaurant.
+Breakfast is served in the pub, a very cosy setting, while lunch and dinner are served in the conservatory, a particularly lovely spot to relax in.
 Check out their Muddy Paws Package which includes their Welcome Kit including a cosy dog bed, food and water bowls and tasty meals and a ‘Ruff and Tumble’ drying coat to take home.
-Dog friendly Christmas and New Year’s packages are also available.
+Dog-friendly Christmas and New Year’s packages are also available.

 Out and about in West Sussex

 The Spread Eagle is a fabulous place to stay any time of year, but it is even more magical at Christmas.
 It is well situated for exploring the Sussex countryside.
-The National Trust owned, Petworth House, a 17th-century mansion set in superb grounds laid out by Capability Brown is just 15 minutes away while the stunning privately-owned Parham House is around a half hour drive.
+The National Trust owned, Petworth House, a 17th-century mansion set in superb grounds laid out by Capability Brown is just 15 minutes away while the stunning privately-owned Parham House is around a half-hour drive.
 The pretty seaside village of Bosham and the historic towns of Chichester and Arundel are also nearby.
-And, of course, you have the South Downs National Park, a great place for walkers and nature lovers, right on your doorstep.
+And, of course, you have the South Downs National Park, an excellent place for walkers and nature lovers, right on your doorstep.

 The hotel itself is in the historic market town of Midhurst built by the River Rother.
 The oldest part of the town is home to many historic buildings, including the 16th century Market Hall, a timber-framed building now home to the Midhurst Grammar School.
 While nearby Cowdray House, a magnificent Tudor manor set in parkland famous for its annual polo matches, is older still dating to around 1300.
 Author HG Wells spent much of his life in Midhurst and set a number of his works here including, The Invisible Man.

 Love it?
 Pin it!